wern-apfel/Zenbook-UX434FAC/README.md

 FN + Space = Battery health charging 80% / 100%.

 I use Ventura DP3, Monterey should also work.
 For BigSur you need the customized [AirportItlwm.kext](https://github.com/OpenIntelWireless/itlwm/releases/).
-Please generate your own Serial, ROM, MLB UUID.
+Please generate your own Serial, ROM, MLB, UUID.

 So far nearly everything works!!??
 Will upload more updates when I have time.